Skip to navigation Skip to main content

 Tailwind and Markdown

 In order to keep markdown files to focus on content I chose to implement the first one (Create custom Tailwind components) in this starter.
-Here are the styles used by markdown pages in this starter:
+These are the rules listed in tailwind.css under @utility mkdn.

 Additional markdown styles

 In addition, the markdown-it-attrs plugins allows for additional classes to be added to the markdown output.
-This allows to specific styles to markdown components.
-As an example you can look at the note above within the same layer component.
+This allows to add specific styles to markdown components.

 .mkdn .note {